-Form 10-K

-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended November 3, 2018

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OF 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to .

-Commission file number 000-06506

-NOBILITY HOMES, INC.

-(Exact name of registrant as specified in its charter)

-Florida (State or other jurisdiction of incorporation or organization)

-3741 S.W.
-7th Street Ocala, Florida (Address of principal executive offices) 59-1166102 (I.R.S.
-Employer Identification No.)

-34474 (Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act: None

-Securities registered pursuant to Section 12(g) of the Act:

-Common Stock, \$.10 par value (Title of Class)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \Box No \boxtimes

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \Box No \boxtimes

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square
+Form 10-K NT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended November 2, 20 19 ☐ TRANSITION REPORT PUR 1934 SUANT TO SECTION 13 OF 15(d) OF T THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission file number 000-06506 N Florida (Exact name of registrant as specified in its ch (State or other jurisdi incorporation or organ (I.R.S.
+Employer Identification No.) 3741 S.W.
+7th S Ocala, Florid (Address of principal exec a 34474 (Zip Code) (352) 732-5157 (Registrant's telephone number, including area cod e) Se ecurities registered pursuant to Section 12(b) of th e Act: None Securities registered pursuant to Section 12(g) of f the Act: Title of Each Class Trading Symbol(s) Name of ea/Exchange on Which Registered Common Stock, \$0.10 Par Value NOBH отсох Indicate by check mark if the registrant is a v vell-known seasoned issuer, as defined in Rule 405 o f the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is no t required to file reports pursuant to Section 13 or Sec ction 15(d) of the Act.
+Yes □ No ⊠ shorter period that the registrant was required to file on 13 or 15(d) of the Securities Exchange Act of 1934 such reports), and (2) has been subject to such filing

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). \boxtimes Yes \square No
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).